mozilla-it/discourse-infra/README.md

 In order to allow the user running Codebuild talk and deploy into the Kubernetes cluster, there are 2 pieces of authorization we need to modify.

 The first one is allowing the user to get the details of the cluster, and this is done using IAM roles.
 The second one is allowing the user to modify certain Kubernetes resources in specific namespaces.
 This is accomplished creating Users and Roles inside Kubernetes and mapping the ARN of the Codebuild job to a user inside the cluster.
 This is done modifying the `aws-auth` configmap in the kube-system namespace.

+# Metrics, Logs and Alerts
+This section describes which metrics are we gathering for Dicourse and where can you see them, where are the Discourse logs, what conditions are we using for alerting and where the alerts are shown.

+## Metrics
+This project is gathering 3 different kind of metrics: External loadbalancer metrics (these metrics reflect users experience: 500s, latency and amount of traffic), Internal Kubernetes metrics (like number of replicas running or scaling events) and Docker/CAdvisor metrics (these metrics show resources used by the application like CPU and memory).

+## Logs

+## Alerts